louisdevie/birdway/docs/source/docs/v0.1/ref.md

 These statements can only be used inside [blocks](#410-blocks).

 #### 6.2.1.
-Constants and functions
+Constants

-Constants and functions can also be declared inside blocks, just like in the program body.
-The difference is that functions will have a closure like anonymous functions do.
+Constants can also be declared inside blocks, just like in the program body.

 #### 6.2.2.
 Bindings